Catharine Flood McCall: Personal life and death

 McCall and her father had residences in Tappahannock and Richmond.
 Archibald died in 1814.

 McCall, who never married, moved to Georgetown in her later years.
 In 1821, Robert Hunter contacted her and asked her to marry him.
 By that time, he was a widower with married children.
 She declined.
 McCall died in Georgetown on March 9, 1828.
 After her death, Judge Walter Jones, a cousin from Washington, D.C., inherited her Clydeside estate.

 Legacy

-She is one of a couple of American women—like Martha Washington and Annie Henry Christian—who oversaw significant business operations that relied on slave labor in the late 1700s and early 1800s.
+She is one of a few of American women—like Martha Washington and Annie Henry Christian—who oversaw significant business operations that relied on slave labor in the late 1700s and early 1800s.